The latest update to this website was at 921am Monday (HST)

 https://cdn.star.nesdis.noaa.gov/GOES18/ABI/SECTOR/tpw/13/GOES18-TPW-13-900x540.gif

-Cold front northwest…thunderstorms southeast
+Cold front northwest…thunderstorms in the deeper tropics

 https://www.weather.gov/images/hfo/satellite/Hawaii_IR_loop.gif